 1. Go to your development directory and clone your new (empty) repo into that directory as you did with the class code above.
 N.b.
 GitHub will give you the appropriate URL to use (see the green “Code” button).

-2. Copy your two completed lab exercises into lab01 and lab02 sub-directories in this new Git repo directory and copy the readme file into the root of the lab subdirectory.
+2. Copy your completed lab 1 exercise code into a lab01 sub-directory in this new Git repo directory.
 The structure should look as follows:

 cs262